A Short Guide to a Long Weekend Break in Rouen

 Payiz – Lebanese restaurant

-On our very first visit to Rouen, we were wandering around the streets, checking out the different neighbourhoods when we stumbled on this little gem.
-Payiz is a small (intimate) family-run Lebanese restaurant in central Rouen.
-You will receive a warm and friendly welcome, excellent service and enjoy some of the best Middle Eastern food in Rouen.
+During our first visit to Rouen, we were exploring the streets and stumbled upon a delightful Lebanese restaurant called Payiz.
+This family-run establishment is centrally located and offers a warm and friendly welcome, excellent service, and some of the best Middle Eastern cuisine in Rouen.

-All the food is freshly made in the Payiz kitchen, including the refreshing flavours of tabbouleh, creamy hummus, freshly baked bread, deliciously juicy and perfectly seasoned kebabs and falafel.
+All the dishes served at Payiz are freshly made in their kitchen, including the refreshing tabbouleh, creamy hummus, freshly baked bread, juicy and perfectly seasoned kebabs, and falafel.
+You can treat your taste buds to some excellent Lebanese and Persian cuisine at Payiz.

 Payiz location